Chinmayeegade/Angular_API_Weather_App/README.md

 # WeatherApp
 - Weather Forcasting application built with Angular.
-- The application uses the Weatherstack API anf REST framework to retrieve instant, accurate weather information for any location in the world in lightweight JSON format.
+- The application uses the Weatherstack API and REST framework to retrieve instant, accurate weather information for any location in the world in lightweight JSON format.
 - Angular is a development platform, built on TypeScript which includes a component-based framework for building scalable web applications, a collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, etc. and a suite of developer tools to help you develop, build, test, and update your code.